simplelinuxscripts/ubuntucheckup/README.md

 ### DESCRIPTION:

-Warning or error messages are displayed for each potential safety or health problem in Ubuntu installation.
+Warning or error messages are displayed for each potential safety or health issue in Ubuntu installation.
-Update the script and its associated files depending on your installation.
+Update this script and its associated files depending on your installation.
-Then running this script regularly will ensure nothing critical has changed or was corrupted in Ubuntu installation.
+Then running this script regularly will ensure nothing critical has changed or has been corrupted in your Ubuntu installation.

 ### EXAMPLE